The Carbon Footprint of Your Food

 Each activity, from planting the tree to finally getting it to your home, releases some CO2.

 For an apple, it’s generally quite low.
 An apple tree lives for several years and, in its lifetime, will absorb quite a bit of CO2 from the atmosphere.
-As a result, it has a relatively smaller carbon footprint.
+As a result, it has a relatively small carbon footprint.

-In general, plant-based food has a smaller carbon footprint compared to animal-based food, even if it doesn’t grow on trees.
+Plant-based food has a smaller carbon footprint compared to animal-based food, even if it doesn’t grow on trees.

 What’s the Carbon Footprint of Meat?